 If you are not approved, you may apply again the following year.

 While this process can be complicated, our service provides everything that you need with as single payment, plus shipping and handling fees.
 Our notary bonding agency provides a one-stop all-inclusive package that will guide you through every step in this process.
-We also have a 24/7 call center you can contact with any questions you encounter during the process.
+You may contact us with any question you may have during the process.
 Now that you know how to become a Notary in Florida, why not start the process today?